-Understanding Women's Stories As multiple tools for knowledge gathering were developed to recognize the different ways in which women share their experiences, multiple review techniques were also applied to recognize the different ways in which we derive meaning from the stories and experiences shared.
+Understanding Women's Stories

+As multiple tools for knowledge gathering were developed to recognize the different ways in which women share their experiences, multiple review techniques were also applied to recognize the different ways in which we derive meaning from the stories and experiences shared.

 Facilitated by the provincial team, WHAI Coordinators utilized a mix of templates, online whiteboards for visual collaboration, individual reflections and collective discussion tools, capacity building sessions on coding and a thematic analysis to support a thorough review process.
 In parallel, a team of community knowledge holders reviewed what Coordinators had gathered to provide varying perspectives, systemic insights and analysis to augment the thematic review.
-This group reviewed with an eye to the experiences of Black women, Indigenous women, Trans, 2-Spirited and Non-Binary Femme people, people living in Northern and other more remote communities, and other groups who often face structural exclusion to ensure their voices were captured and amplified.
+This group reviewed with an eye to the experiences of Black women, Indigenous women, Trans, Two-Spirit and Non-Binary people, people living in Northern and other more remote communities, and other groups who often face structural exclusion to ensure their voices were captured and amplified.
 Overall, this uniquely collaborative approach to theming enabled a rich plurality of perspectives to deepen understanding and elevate women's voices in framing WHAI's Priority Areas for Collaboration.

 This process of collective analysis and sense-making led to a categorization of women's experiences into three key areas: the intersectional and underlying experiences that impact women's health outcomes (7.0), the Priority Areas for Collaboration (8.0), and the strategic community actions for change that can be undertaken both at the provincial and local level, rooted in community development and collective impact frameworks (9.0).

-5.0 Community Voices 66 "These consultations are so valuable in building partnerships, relationships and connections with community partners and women." - Reflection from WHAI Coordinator discussions Wellness is good health.
-Going out in the community without fear.
-Supporting people at the food bank.
-Having family and friends because people support me in different ways.
-Wellness is spiritual.
-Wellness is community." - Community voice from Guelph
+- Reflection from WHAI Coordinator discussions

+- Community voice from Guelph

 The Who, What, Why & How of WHAI

 Explore the interconnectedness behind the areas in which WHAI works in the diagram below, including; the frameworks used and the reasons behind our work.

-WHO: Priority Populations

-HOW: 1 Community Development 2 Collective Impact

-WHY: Intersectional & Underlying Experiences

-WHAT: